J1nchur1k129/Game-2338/reviews/reviewone.md

 9/10 Very fun especially if you like grinding for items.

 ## Summary
+  Monster Hunter is a game where you play as a Hunter/Reasercher in a world full of large and otherwise fantasy creatures.
 This game like the other entries in the series is about fighting large monsters ranging from lizards, large birds, wyverns, dragons, and even a Volcano(its's a dragon too)
 After beating these monsters you can use their parts to build armor sets with different skills and 14 different weapon options that all have different trees you can build and upgrade to under each monster
 Each weapon is fundamentaly different and each have their own special quirks.
 Some are better at long range, others helping the party others are for pure straight damage.